 Checking a college e-mail account is good practice for the professional world.

 In many professions, employees have official business e-mail accounts separate from their personal accounts.
 They are expected to check it frequently (sometimes constantly) and to use that e-mail for business purposes.
 Colleges are following that lead.
-Having your student check and use his official e-mail will instill important habits for his professional life.
+Having your student check and use their official e-mail will instill important habits for professional life.

 Students can reply easily and document conversations.

 If a student receives an e-mail from a faculty member, it is easy to hit reply and to respond.
 Both the student and the faculty member can respond at a convenient time for them.
 There will also be a documentation of the conversation later.
-This can be crucial if the student needs to reconfirm the time of an appointment, or remember what the professor said about an assignment, or remind the professor that he agreed to something.
-A phone conversation may rely solely on memory.
+This can be crucial if the student needs to reconfirm the time of an appointment, or remember what the professor said about an assignment, or remind the professor that they agreed to something.
+A phone or Zoom conversation may rely solely on memory.

 Some students can forward e-mail to another account.